RattleyCooper/PageCraft/README.md

  https://hookrace.net/blog/introduction-to-metaprogramming-in-nim/

  to create a more useable DSL for generating HTML in nim.
 Super helpful for templates for web development You can set arguments on HTML tags, run specific blocks of code in your template (`if/elif`/`case` statements for now), and evaluate code surrounded by `{}`.
-This is in early development, so you may run into kewords that do not work, as they are reserved by Nim.
+This is in early development, so you may run into keywords that do not work, as they are reserved by Nim.
 One of these is `div`.
 You can write `divv` instead of `div` to create a `<div>` tag.
 If you run into anything that doesn't work create an issue or pull request.

  ## Install